Some Captured History Of The Amman Valley And Its People

 Information regarding the early history of Carreg Cennen Castle is freely available on the internet, including theWikipedia website.

-Thanks to Rose Bower for the c.1935 photograph of Carreg Cennen Castle.
+Thanks to Rose Bower for the c.1935 photograph of Carreg Cennen Castle and to Matthew Wyatt for the aerial view.

 Previous | Gallery | Next